High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Theoretical model

 and the three Cartesian components ($\alpha=x,y,z$) of the transient photo-induced current are obtained from the Brillouin zone integral

 here $h_{\alpha}(t)=\partial H(t)/ \partial k_{\alpha} $ is the field-dependent velocity operator.
 The current density $\jc$ is related to the transient polarization of the solid by $\jc=d \pc/dt$ and to the induced electric field by $\ec_{{\rm ind}}=-4 \pi \pc$.
+Eqs.(\ref{Sch}) and (\ref{Jkt}) should be solved self-consistently in a way which is technically equivalent to the time-dependent current density functional theory approach to the response of bulk solids \cite{Maitra2003}.
 The Fourier transform of the photo-induced current projected onto the laser polarization direction is related to the power spectrum of the emitted radiation inside the bulk of ZnO, which is often associated to high harmonic generation

-Details about the numerical method and its implementation are given in appendix/
+Details about the numerical method and its implementation are given in appendix.